stndn/garudata/README.md

 ## License

-The data platform is a self-learning project.
-As such, it is shared under [The Unlicense](/UNLICENSE.txt).
+The data platform is a self-learning project, shared under [MIT License](/LICENSE).

+All included applications follow their respective licenses.

 ## References